Mapping class group of manifolds which look like $3$-dimensional complete intersections: Determination of

-\section{Determination of $\K(M)$}
+\section{Determination of $\K(M,D)$}

-In this section we show that all diffeomorphisms in $\K(M,D)$ come from $(S^{2} \times D^{4}, \partial)$.
-Together with the $S$-invariant we are able to determine the value of $\K(M,D)$, as given in the tables in Theorem \ref{thm:table}.
+In this section we show that all elements in $\K(M,D)$ are represented by diffeomorphims extended from diffeomorphisms of $(S^{2} \times D^{4}, \partial)$.
+Using this fact and the generalized Kreck-Stolz invariant, we are able to compute the group $\K(M, D)$, as given in the tables in Theorem \ref{thm:kernel}.
+In next section we will show that the homomorphism $\K(M,D) \to \K(M)$ is an isomorphism.